Graham-72/just_smtp/README.txt

 Drupal has an SMTP module, but unfortunately was broken for me,
 #1044534.
 Fixing this appeared to be very hard as the SMTP module
 contains a half-baked MIME parser which I didn't want to fix.
-It also simply has way to many options for what its purpose is.
+It also simply has way too many options for what its purpose is.